-The Chair, Vice-Chair and Secretary must have timely and effective communication for the efficient operation of the BCE.
+The Chair, Vice Chair and Secretary must have timely and effective communication for the efficient operation of the Board.
 Failure to respond to email correspondences or failing to address specific topics is inconsistent with professionalism and if a repetitive failure to communicate persists, this will be discussed in a meeting with that officer the Chair and EO to resolve the concern.
-If all parties agree that communication can not be resolved, the Chair may agendize the ongoing concern and, if necessary, call for a special election at the next full Board Meeting.
+If all parties agree that communication cannot be resolved, any

+Board Member may agendize the ongoing concern for the next full Board Meeting and notify the Board's appointing authority when necessary.